North East Essex Health and Wellbeing Alliance

 Overview

 The North East Essex Health and Wellbeing Alliance is a strategic partnership established to transform health and wellbeing services across North East Essex.
-The Alliance brings together NHS bodies, local authorities (Colchester Borough Council, Tendring District Council, Essex County Council), and voluntary sector organizations including Community360 and CVS Tendring.
-Rather than operating as a traditional grant-making charity, the Alliance functions as a governance and coordination structure that administers time-limited grant programs funded by health partners, primarily through the Suffolk and North East Essex Integrated Care System (ICB).
-The Alliance has distributed significant funding through programs including the North East Essex Hyperlocal Fund (£370,000+), Feel Well Funding (£485,000), and various health inequalities initiatives.
-These programs are administered through partner organizations, particularly Community360 for Colchester and CVS Tendring for Tendring district.
+The Alliance brings together NHS bodies, local authorities (Colchester Borough Council, Tendring District Council, Essex County Council), and voluntary sector organisations including Community360 and CVS Tendring.
+Rather than operating as a traditional grant-making charity, the Alliance functions as a governance and coordination structure that administers time-limited grant programmes funded by health partners, primarily through the Suffolk and North East Essex Integrated Care System (ICB).
+The Alliance has distributed significant funding through programmes including the North East Essex Hyperlocal Fund (£370,000+), Feel Well Funding (£485,000), and various health inequalities initiatives.
+These programmes are administered through partner organisations, particularly Community360 for Colchester and CVS Tendring for Tendring district.

 Funding Priorities

-The Alliance administers various time-limited funding programs through its partner organizations.
-Recent programs have included:
+The Alliance administers various time-limited funding programmes through its partner organisations.
+Recent programmes have included:

 North East Essex Hyperlocal Fund